RacksToRiches/Jimmy/README.md

-Transmission Recieved: 369 Error Complete, Knock Knock, who's there.
+Transmission Recieved: 369 Error Complete, Knock Ngoc, who's there.
 On, on who, David and Richie anh this dick